omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

     #. **Sdp Subarray Leaf Node**
     #. **MCCS Subarray Leaf Node**

-c. **file** : User can provide custom device server configuration file to  nodes.Default is  `configuration files <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-low-integration/-/blob/main/charts/ska-tmc-low/data/>`_
+#. **file** : User can provide custom device server configuration file to  nodes.Default is  `configuration files <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-low-integration/-/blob/main/charts/ska-tmc-low/data/>`_

-d. **enabled** : User can opt to disable any node by setting this value to False.Default is True for all nodes.
+#. **enabled** : User can opt to disable any node by setting this value to False.Default is True for all nodes.

-e.
+#.
 Variables under **global** section

     #. **domain** : This value is present under global.
 It is the domain name of TMC TANGO device.
 The value is set to "low-tmc".
     #. **tmc_subarray_prefix** : This value is present under global, User can use this to change the FQDN prefix of SubarrayNode.